Meridian Arts Ensemble: Past members

 The trumpet chair originally occupied by Rolf Holly quickly went to Richard Kelley, who appears on Meridian's first three CDs.
 Following Mr. Kelley's departure, a string of trumpeters performed with the group: Alex Holton, Darryl Shaw, Kevin Cobb, Wayne DuMaine, and Terry Szor.
 After a national audition, Josef Burgstaller joined and performed with the group for six years before joining the Canadian Brass.
 Brian McWhorter joined in 2001 and departed in 2010 to focus on other projects including Beta Collide and Orchestra Next.
-Tim Leopold, a NYC freelance artist joined immediately after, and left the group in 2019.
-He was replaced by current member Sycil Mathai.
+Tim Leopold, a NYC freelance artist joined immediately after, and left the group in 2019 and replaced Sycil Mathai.
+In 2023, Meridian welcomed Matthew Onstad to the group.

 Trumpeter Jon Nelson is a founding member of the group.
 His one-year sabbatical was filled by Charles Lazarus, who is now a member of the Minnesota Orchestra.
+Jon retired from MAE in 2024 and Faustino Diaz, MAE's previous trombone player, now sits in the other trumpet chair!

 Hornist Daniel Grabois came to the ensemble in 1989, following a string of horn players.
 Tracy Leonard was the original hornist, followed by Lisa Aplikowski, Peter Reit, and Chris Komer.
 Mr. Grabois' six-month sabbatical was filled by Ann Ellsworth.

 Trombonist Benjamin Herrington was a founding member of the group.
 He retired in 2019 and was replaced by Faustino Diaz.
+Benjamin Herrington came out of retirement and rejoined the group in 2024.

 Tubist Raymond Stewart was a founding member.
 His half-year sabbatical was filled by Marcus Rojas.
+Raymond retired and was replaced by current member Tom Curry.

 Percussion: the group was founded without a percussionist.
 The first drummer to play with the ensemble was Mo Roberts, who appears on the Smart Went Crazy CD.
 John Ferrari took over shortly thereafter, and has been with the group since.